-In August 2019, the North Dakota's petroleum industry produced 3.0 billion cubic feet per day (BCFD) with a gross capture rate of 81%.
-The 2.4 BCFD captured in August 2019 represents a 21% increase from the previous year.
+In August 2020, the North Dakota's petroleum industry produced 2.6 billion cubic feet per day (BCFD) with a gross capture rate of 92%.
 Industry estimates indicate over \$20 billion has been invested in pipeline and processing assets to help reach the capture targets.
 In order for the industry to meet future gas capture targets, significant additional investments in gas gathering, processing, and transmission will be required.